top of page

 OUR IMPACT

-Over the course of the 13 years that TSA has been supporting Nunavut youth, we have been able to expand our fiddle workshops from visiting one community once per year, to visiting 5-6 communities during each trip, three times per year and working with more than 300 students.
-In 2019, we facilitated our first-ever After School Music Club and we look forward to expanding those clubs soon (stay tuned!).
-Our program aims not only to provide Inuit youth with music instruction (especially in communities where music programs don't exist), as a positive, creative outlet, but our program continues to deliver valuable skills that translate into increased self-worth, joy, positive engagement with others, increased confidence and positive mental health.
+Over the course of the 15 years that TSA has been supporting Nunavut youth, we were able to expand our fiddle workshops from visiting one community once per year, to visiting 5-6 communities three times per year and working with more than 300 students.
+In 2019, we facilitated our first-ever After School Music Club and in 2021 we started Qarasaujakkut Nijjausijariursaniq, offering music lessons virtually to students in remote communities in partnership with Connected North.
+Our program aims to not only provide Inuit youth with music instruction (especially in communities where music programs don't exist), as a positive, creative outlet, but our program continues to deliver valuable skills that translate into increased self-worth, joy, positive engagement with others, increased confidence and positive mental health, while also working to build capacity within the communities for years to come.

-1,236 individual youth participated in fiddle workshops (many returning year after year).
+1,320 individual youth participated in music workshops (many returning year after year).

 Communities Icon.png